MANAGEMENT IN LIVING: CONCEPT AND FOCUS (CONCISE NOTES FOR SHS)

 Characteristics of a good manager include the following:

-Be sensitive to needs and demands of all family members.
+4. Considerate: Being friendly, impartial, and sensitive to the needs of family members.

 Factors that Affect Management